-Keeping south, you'll reach the Firth of Forth (8), notable for the bridges spanning across.
+Keeping south, we reach the Firth of Forth (8), notable for the bridges spanning across.
 Each from a different century, each an engineering marvel.
 Pictured is freshly finished Queensferry Crossing.
-(See the other bridges here)

-One of the canal leads to the famous Falkirk Wheel, world's first and only lift for boats.
+One of the canals leads to the famous Falkirk Wheel, the world's first and only lift for boats.

-Going back east brings Edinburgh (10), the Scottish capital.
+Going back east brings us to Edinburgh (10), the Scottish capital.

 Published by: Jakub Stepanovic in Collections